TheSurajZaware/Covid-Centers-Management-System/Readme.txt

-Database file provide with this Setup first setup database and then install this this Softwre!!!!
+Database file provide with this Setup first setup database and then install this this Software!!!!

 Process To Setup Database